1,000 True Fans Calculator: Real Math for Musicians (2026)

 Yes, but the timeline is longer than Kelly's original framing implied.
 In 2008, direct-to-fan platforms were new and the internet's ability to connect niche artists with global audiences was still being discovered.
 In 2026, the competition for attention is significantly higher.
 A realistic timeline to 1,000 genuine superfans for a new artist is 2-4 years of consistent output and audience development.
 Five hundred superfans in 12-18 months is achievable with focused effort and streaming investment.

-Can streaming royalties count toward the $100/year superfan spend?
+Can streaming royalties count toward the $52/year superfan spend?

-What is the single highest-leverage move for converting streaming listeners to superfans?
+What is the single most effective move for converting streaming listeners to superfans?

 Free Weekly Playbook